Avestami/tsvjs/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## TypeScript vs JavaScript

+This project demonstrates key differences between TypeScript and JavaScript, highlighting:
+- Strong typing in TypeScript vs dynamic typing in JavaScript
+- Interface and type definitions available in TypeScript
+- Enhanced IDE support and error checking with TypeScript
+- Compatibility between TypeScript and JavaScript

 ## Learn More

 To learn more about Next.js, take a look at the following resources: